Bambi Northwood-Blyth

-Stephanie Bambi Northwood-Blyth (born 1991), known professionally as Bambi Northwood-Blyth, is an Australian model known for her eyebrows and blue eyes.
+Stephanie Bambi Northwood-Blyth (born 1991) is an Australian model known for her eyebrows and blue eyes.

 Early life

 Northwood-Blyth was born in Melbourne, Victoria and grew up learning the piano.
 Whilst her first name is Stephanie, her middle name of Bambi was adopted as a nickname.

 Her moment of discovery occurred when she missed university orientation, and stumbled into a modeling agency by chance.
 She joined the agency and soon was given an exclusive by Balenciaga which took her overseas to participate in the fashion season.
 For six months, Northwood-Blyth modeled in test-shoots and showrooms, and walked international runways.

 Career

 Northwood-Blyth's big break came when she walked in a Balenciaga show, her first-ever runway show, a major coup for a model standing at 5’7”.
 She has also walked for Karl Lagerfeld at Chanel.
 The relaunch of the Calvin Klein’s CK One fragrance saw Northwood-Blyth as the face of the campaign, photographed by Steven Meisel, it was Northwood-Blyth's first-ever advertising campaign.

 Northwood-Blyth has worked with companies such as Armani, Hogan, Voodoo Hosiery, Topshop, H&M, Tommy Hilfiger, and Rihanna for River Island photographed by Mario Sorrenti.
 She has appeared on the covers of Vogue Japan, Elle Australia, Marie Claire Italy, V Magazine, P Magazine, Harper’s Bazaar Australia and Spain, Oyster, Issue, and French Revue des Modes.
 In addition to the aforementioned, select editorial features include Vogue Australia, CR Fashion Book, Russh, W, and i-D magazines amongst others.

 For a period of time, Northwood-Blyth was a music presenter on the youth music show Channel V. Northwood-Blyth has starred in two short films.

 Aje's Spring Summer 2019 collection featured Northwood-Blyth as the muse, with images taken in Queensland for the campaign.

 In 2020, Northwood-Blyth co-designed a collection with Australian brand F+H Jewelry.